prashantpandey9/create-your-own-what-you-want/README.md

 - Pull requests can be made in any participating GitHub or GitLab hosted repository/project.
 Look for the 'hacktoberfest' topic to know if a repository/project is participating in Hacktoberfest.
 - Pull requests must be approved by a maintainer of the repository/project to count.
 - If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
-- This year, the first 55,000 participants who successfully complete the challenge will be eligible to receive a prize.
+- The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

 ## Rules To Contribute To This Repo